- ξέρει κανείς γερμανικά ;

-The music is who, unsurprisingly, has declared the sonnets timeless and whose musical accompaniment ranges from medieval Minnesang to the very contemporary electric guitar.
+The music is provided by pop star Rufus Wainwright who, unsurprisingly, has declared the sonnets timeless and whose musical accompaniment ranges from medieval Minnesang to the very contemporary electric guitar.

 Wainwright has professed his reverence for both Brecht and the composer Kurt Weill, and there are echoes of their "Threepenny Opera" in some of his music for "Sonette."
 This is fitting perhaps, given that Wilson's version of the Brecht/Weill masterpiece is currently sold out for the foreseeable future at the Berliner Ensemble.